Hans-Jørgen Holman: At Andrews University

 Rumors were heard of the results of the hard-working Norwegian while he still was writing his doctoral thesis.
 In 1957, Holman was approached by Andrews University — perhaps the most renowned educational institution of the Seventh-day Adventist Church — and offered to join its staff.
 Holman accepted, and worked as Associate Professor to the Department of Music.
-The Holmans moved to Berrien Springs, MI looking to a prosperous future on the shores of Lake Michigan, however Elli passing tragically from tuberculosis in 1962.
+The Holmans moved to Berrien Springs, Michigan looking to a prosperous future on the shores of Lake Michigan, however Elli passing tragically from tuberculosis in 1962.

 Holman had a remarkable professional career at Andrews University.
 He taught the piano and the harpsichord and continued researching.
 In 1963 he married Rae Constantine, a music graduate of the university.
 The following year he became Professor of Music at age 39.
 From 1965 to 67 he directed the Andrews University Orchestra—an unusual capacity, he was involved in up to 200 musical performances yearly.
 Furthermore, he developed and taught a competitive Master's program, producing several brilliant scholars, including Dr. Carlos Flores, the current Chairman of the School of Music at the university.
 A recognized authority in his field, Holman gave papers at numerous musicology conferences and published widely—contributing to the Harvard Dictionary of Music and the Michigan Academician.
 He traveled extensively and taught at various universities around the world.
 He also produced special programs for several American and European broadcasting companies, including the Norwegian National Broadcasting (NRK).